shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     In our scenario, we are going to iterate and refresh the dataflow until it is successful, or we have tried three times.

-    ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-05/image23.png)
+    ![ AI-generated content may be incorrect.](../media/lab-05/image23.png)

-### Task 6: Create Variables
+## Task 6: Create Variables

 1. We need to create variables which will be used to iterate and set status.
 Select the **blank area** in the pipeline design pane.